FINNGEN/qc_imputation/README.md

 Takes a list of VCF files and input parameters and performs variant and sample wise QC for both chip QC and imputation purposes

+This pipeline has been developed based on characteristics of FinnGen chip genotype data

 ## QC steps ([wdl/qc_imputation.wdl](wdl/qc_imputation.wdl))

 1. `vcf_to_bed`: Convert each VCF file to PLINK bed